 Neither the general GRE exam, which includes the Verbal, Quantitative and Analytic sections, nor the subject tests are required for admission.
 If you have taken the GRE and would like to include it in your application, you may do so and the admissions committee will consider it in their holistic review.
 The GRE Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).

 TOEFL scores are required for international applicants; however, this requirement can be waived if you have received a degree where the primary language of the country is English-speaking.
+We are also accepting IELTS and Duo-Lingo test scores as well.

 The GRE and TOEFL Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).